 Describe any actual or potential negative consequences.
+Describe any actual or potential neutral or positive outcomes.
 (Consider how to mitigate against these).
-Describe any actual or potential neutral or positive outcomes.
 (Consider how to improve as far as possible).
-Reduce waste, and send less waste to landfill: None None Conserve and enhance biodiversity (the variety of living species): None None Safeguard the distinctive characteristics, features and special qualities of Devon's landscape: None None Conserve and enhance the quality and character of our None None built environment and public spaces: Conserve and enhance Devon's cultural and historic heritage: None None Minimise greenhouse gas emissions: None None Minimise pollution (including air, land, water, light and noise): Although packages are often offered in a short breaks provision as close to the child's home as possible in the future there may be increased travel.
+Reduce waste, and send less waste to landfill: None None Conserve and enhance biodiversity (the variety of None None living species): Safeguard the distinctive characteristics, features and special qualities of Devon's landscape: None None Conserve and enhance the quality and character of our built environment and public spaces: None None Conserve and enhance Devon's cultural and historic heritage: None None Minimise greenhouse gas emissions: None None Minimise pollution (including air, land, water, light and noise): Although packages are often offered in a short breaks provision as close to the child's home as possible in the future there may be increased travel.
 Additional travel may contribute to air pollution.
-None Contribute to reducing water consumption: None None Ensure resilience to the future effects of climate change (warmer, wetter winters; drier, hotter summers; more intense storms; and rising sea level): None None Other (please state below): None None
+None Contribute to reducing water consumption: None None Ensure resilience to the future effects of climate change None None

+(warmer, wetter winters; drier, hotter summers; more intense storms; and rising sea level): Other (please state below): None None